 Q: Tell me a bit about how your familiarity with both the terroir of the grapes you buy and the climate of Jackson Hole becomes expressed in your wines?

 A: I am involved in every step of the process.
-I farm several of the vineyards myself in Sonoma County.
+I farm a number of the vineyards myself in Sonoma County.
 I am out there every day with the vines and see first-hand the impact Mother Nature has on the vineyard—cool days, scorching hot days, rainy days.
 There is nothing like experiencing the variability of the growing season.
-Since I have been doing this for more than 10 years now, I have a relatively good idea of what to expect.
+Since I have been doing this for more than 15 years now, I have a relatively good idea of what to expect.

 There are certain elements that I love about the Sonoma growing regions and want to capture all the way through the fermentation process.
 For example, the Russian River Valley is best known for its Chardonnay and Pinot Noir and the key is the natural acidity in the grapes.
 This region has very cold, foggy mornings, so thick that you can almost cut through it.
 At midday, the fog burns off and temperatures rise to between 85 to 95 degrees.
 It’s a very unique condition where the cool foggy mornings allow the fruit to retain its natural acidity and then ripens with the hot afternoons, so I ensure that we capture those qualities by proper farming and winemaking techniques to showcase the region through my style of winemaking.
 You should be able to taste where it comes from, and I feel very fortunate to work with this fruit as it makes some of the most amazing wines.

 Q: Are there any new varietals in store?

 A: We will be releasing a dry Riesling from Willamette Valley, Oregon.
 It is a beautifully balanced, low-alcohol, aromatic white wine with juicy acidity that screams summertime.
 It’s like a fruit stand that meets a perfume counter and has a kid.
 It’s a must-try!